Many of us have come to face the unsettling (okay, annoying) fact that acne is not just for teenagers in puberty anymore.

-When treating MF, the skin on the face and the skin on the body can, and should, be treated differently.
+When treating MF, the skin on the face and the skin on the body can, and should, be treated differently with the right products.

 One of the main differences between the skin on your face and the skin on your body is the thickness of your skin.

-The outermost layer of your skin, the epidermis, is much thinner on the face compared to most other parts of the body and this can help you determine which products to use where.
+The outermost layer of your skin, the epidermis, is much thinner on the face compared to most other parts of the body and this can help you determine which antifungal wash to use where.

-Since the skin on your body is thicker and stronger than the skin on your face, you may need stronger ingredients on the body to help treat MF such as 5% benzoyl peroxide cleanser.
+Since the skin on your body is thicker and stronger than the skin on your face, you may need stronger antifungal body wash to help treat MF such as 5% benzoyl peroxide cleanser.

-- Changing your clothes as soon as possible after getting sweaty
+Changing your sweaty workout clothes as soon as possible.

-Having clogged hair follicles from dead skin cells, product residue, and dirt can increase the growth of yeast on our skin.
+Having a clogged follicle from dead skin cells, product residue, and dirt can increase the growth of yeast on our skin.

 If you’re hoping to treat or prevent MF, try incorporating exfoliating your body with a physical or chemical exfoliant into your skincare routine.